ilg-physics-ucsb/physics3l-manual/Physics3LManualSite/3-SHMW2.md

 ## Analyzing SHM Data

 ::::::Exercise
-In this exercise, you will analyze the data you collected in Exercise 5, to determine the value of $k$ using the principles of simple harmonic motion.
+In this exercise, you will analyze the data you collected in Exercise 5, and use the principles of simple harmonic motion to determine the value of $k$.

 :::Question
 1. What is the expression for the period, $T$, as a function of mass, $m$, and the spring constant, $k$?